 In the current era, many parts of the archival ‘record’ may exist only on the Web – such as special project/campaign websites, social media threads, and online-only publications and news stories.
 Web archiving therefore plays an increasingly important role in archiving and digital preservation.
 In this panel discussion, practitioners will describe their journey to web archiving, including training, experience, challenges, and what was expected/unexpected.
 These case studies will include how web archiving is being integrated into their institutions’ collecting practice, providing an overview of web archiving, and its context in the current records and archives landscape.
 Panelists will share their thoughts on where web archiving is going in the future, and how to be involved.
 This discussion will conclude with a focus on current resources, training, and relevant organizations/networks, with an open invitation for participants to join in.

-Designing recordkeeping education@ what’s in and what’s not?
+Abstract - Designing recordkeeping education@ what’s in and what’s not?

 (Presenting with Jenny Bunn and Sarah Higgins)